NEW: State trooper says Nolen struggled with her during 2010 traffic stop

 CNN confirmed with Moore police that the Facebook page and the images belong to Nolen.

 Nolen had tried to convert co-workers to Islam, officials said.

-U.S. law enforcement officials said there are no indications linking Thursday's attack to terrorism.
-ISIS, also known as the Islamic State, has made a name for its itself with several videotaped beheadings in the Middle East.
+U.S. law enforcement officials said there are no indications linking Thursday’s attack to terrorism.
+In the Middle East, ISIS, which calls itself the Islamic State, has drawn world attention with videotaped beheadings.

 The attack happened very soon after Nolen learned he’d lost his job at the processing plant.
 Police said he walked into the front office of the plant and attacked one of first people he encountered, Colleen Hufford, 54.

 He severed her head with a knife and then attacked 43-year-old Traci Johnson, who was in stable condition at a nearby hospital for treatment of “numerous wounds,” according to police.

 “He wasn’t targeting anyone, wasn’t going specifically after them,” the police spokesman said.
 “It appears they were just in his way as he came in.”

 Nolen stopped attacking people when he was shot by Mark Vaughan, who besides being his company’s CEO has been a reserve deputy with the Oklahoma County Sheriff’s Office, said Sheriff John Whetsel.